-My device doesn't have a fibre port
+My device doesn't have a fibre port?

 Some devices such as switches may not have a socket that will accept these types of connectors.
-We stock a range of media converters that changes the fiber optic connections to RJ45 copper Ethernet networks.
+We stock a range of media converters that change the fiber optic connections to RJ45 copper Ethernet networks.
 These can plug straight into a standard RJ45 ethernet plug on the switch or panel.

 If your device features an SFP port it is possible to use a MiniGBIC SFP Fiber module.
 These are Hot Pluggable devices that fit into the SFP port and allow for fibre cable to be connected without having to convert to port type to RJ45.

 For more information or to get a quote, get in touch with one of our fibre specialists.